Service Dog In Training Laws By State

 READ

-Do Trained Service Dogs Bark
+When Do Service Dogs Finish Training

 Once your dog knows the basic obedience commands, you can start working on service dog tasks.
 There are a variety of tasks that your service dog may be trained to do, such as retrieving items, opening doors, or providing assistance to a person with a disability.
 It is important to start with basic tasks and gradually introduce more difficult tasks as your dog becomes more proficient.